kmmv/DatingApp/LoginAndRegister.md

 *.
 Implement this.cancelRegister.emit(false); inside a new method named cancel on the child componnet *.
 Add a cancelregister event handler on the parent(home) component - <app-register  (cancelRegister)="cancelRegisterMode($event)"
 *.
 Implement cancelRegisterMode on the parent component

+Lab: 48 Adding the register method
+***
+*.create register method on the auth service
+*.import the auth service on the register component *.On the register component to call this.authService(this.model).subscribe Note:the service method is observable hence subscribe